 - Unemployment rate

-Changes in these factors expose both opportunities and risks to the business.
-They can directly impact companies, such as operating costs, and indirectly on other stakeholders, such as consumer spending attitudes.
+Changes in these factors expose the business to opportunities and risks.
+They can directly impact companies, such as operating costs, and indirectly impact other stakeholders, such as consumer spending attitudes.

 Economic factors are also related to the policies taken by the government to influence the economy.
 The examples are: